Recession-proof business: what works and how to prepare

 How to make decisions at speed

-“Accountants and bookkeepers will help you deal with issues in the right order, and they’ll make sure you have the necessary numbers to make smart decisions.”
+Lean on accountants and bookkeepers to frame decisions.
+Southall says they're great at helping you deal with issues in the right order and making sure you have the necessary numbers to make smart decisions.

 "A regular cycle of reporting and troubleshooting can help you identify and resolve issues faster and will keep you clear-headed about the strategies you've chosen," says Southall.